General internal medicine

 Here are some examples of education and training opportunities:

-- director of medical education - the NHS consultant appointed to the hospital board who is responsible for the postgraduate medical training in a hospital.
-They work with the postgraduate dean to make sure training meets GMC standards.
+- director of postgraduate medical education - the consultant responsible for the postgraduate medical training in a hospital.
+They work with the postgraduate dean to make sure training meets GMC standards

 SAS doctor roles